How to Run Windows 7 on NVMe SSD Drive in a Virtual Machine

 Step 23

-To edit your new HDD, right-click on it and click New Simple Volume.
+To edit your new HDD, right-click on it.
+Then, click New Simple Volume.

 Creating a New Simple Volume